The Saga Pattern: Managing Distributed Transactions

 Include an idempotency key (the reservation ID from step 1) in the compensation call.
 Check before acting.

-Nested Sagas
+Nested sagas

 Large workflows sometimes need sub-sagas.
 Rather than one monolithic saga with dozens of steps, you can decompose into nested sagas where a step’s “execute” is itself a saga.